tkrishtop/go-rest-api/README.md

 TODO:

-- Do it concurrently using goroutines inside listener.
+- Implement properties file in the configMap to abstract listener from the list of services to call

+- Implement global context to gracefully stop the application

-- Do not mind about speaker dying and ignore the absence of reply.
+- Implement local ctx to handle service timeout.
+Do not mind about speaker dying and ignore the absence of reply.

 ## Dockerization